 Our sound is loud.
 It’s direct.
 It’s fuzzed out.
 Teetering on the brink of falling apart, but never allowing it to.
 There is a weight, there is a groove, and there is a message.
 We stop and we start.
 Find comfort in the uncomfortable.
 We are intimate, we climb on your heads, and most importantly, we are right there with you.

-As for the “we” in this industry mandated biography that I to hijacked to give it to you straight from the source, here is the band: Humberto Genao on bass, Luis Ruelas on drums, and Nelson Antonio Hernandez-Espinal (me) on guitar and vocals.
+As for the “we” in this industry mandated biography that I to hijacked, here is the band: Humberto Genao on bass, Luis Ruelas on drums and beer, George Ramirez on Guitar, and Nelson Antonio Hernandez-Espinal (me) on guitar and vocals.

 Get up front.
 Free yourselves.
 Fuck the bullshit.
 Love the real ones.
 No one is cool.
-No one is special.
+No one is important.
 Preach love.
 Fight for yourselves, the marginalized, and the disenfranchised.
-Accept everyone for who they are.
-Give in to feeling uncomfortable.
+Give into the uncomfortable.
 That is where the change happens.
 Be here.
 Right now.